 - Place in the prepared pan, smooth the top and add the candy corn and sprinkle the chopped pecans.
 Place in the fridge to set for 2-3 hours.

 - Cut into squares and serve.
-Makes 28-36 pieces depending on the size you cut them.
+Makes about 40 pieces if you cut them small.
 Store in an airtight container in the fridge.
 Also freezes well